haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/css-topics/css-themes.md

 <li>
 <code>print.less</code>: used to generate styles for the printed version of store pages.
 </li>
-<li><code>_styles.less</code> - a composite file, which includes all LESS files used in the {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+<li><code>_styles.less</code> - a composite file, which includes all LESS files used in the {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %}.
 The underscore sign ("_") in a file name conventionally means that a file is not used independently, but is included in other files.
 </li>
 <li><code>styles-m.less</code>: used to generate mobile-specific styles, includes <code>_styles.less</code>
 </li>